-Students will be permitted to request changes during the first 10 school days of each semester.
-Any subsequent changes will be made only under extenuating circumstances and must have approval from administration.
-Any student dropping a class after the first 10 school days of each semester, without administrative approval will receive a "W/F" in that course regardless of the grade achieved to date and the failed course will factor into their GPA.
+Students are permitted to request a schedule change during the first ten (10) school days of each semester.
+After 10 school days, changes will be made only under extenuating circumstances and must have administrative approval to avoid negatively impacting the student's GPA.
+Any student dropping a class after the first 10 school days of each semester, without administrative approval, will receive a "W/F" in that course regardless of the grade achieved to date, and the failed course will factor into their GPA.